DS-Juan-David-Briceno-Guerrero/DS_Juan_David_Briceno_Guerrero/README.md

 natural attenuation, and health diseases treatment.
 Additionaly, I find fascinating topics that involves neuroscience, the study of the brain, and artificial intelligence.

-- 💞️ I hope my site contributions are going to be helpful for your current projects, as well as, with the understanding of concepts and best practices in machine learning to resolve specific kind of problems.
+- 💞️ I hope my site contributions are going to be helpful for your current projects as well as the understanding of concepts and common practices in machine learning to resolve specific kinds of problems.

 - 📫 How to reach me ... you can contact me by email at : nb03briceno@gmail.com.
 Don't hesite to search me if you have any doubt.
 If you are wondering to collab on a kaggle or simiar competition, you already have a teamate,